 ME AND MOM

 My mom also performed barbershop, winning a championship one time that took her to Hawaii for competition.
 She was so witty and bright, too...always writing poems and stories for her friends and family, writing jingles and entering competitions for commercials.
 She was even on YouTube a few years ago for a Cubs song contest she and her dear friend Patti wrote together, hoping to win it big.
 Let us not forget her most treasured recent singing event where she and Patti were Salvation Army bell ringers, drawing crowds as they harmonized Christmas songs out in the cold.
 They raised more money for the Salvation Army, I am certain, than anyone in bell ringing history.
-Even in the end, she wanted her headstone to read "Just One More Song" - which it will.
-She didn't just "like" music - she was music.
+Even in the end, she wanted her headstone to read "Just One More Song" - which it does, just as she requested.
+As you can see, my mom didn't just "like" music - she was music.
 In addition, her heart was bigger than anyone I have ever met.
 At her funeral, they had to open up the next room to accommodate all of those who came to grieve.
 In her honor, we had an upbeat keyboard player keep things light because that is what she would have wanted.
 At the luncheon, Jim and I joined her sweet, life long singing friends, in an Everly Brothers tune (her favorite!).

 In closing, as many of you know, Jim and I made the decision a few years ago to simplify our lives - to let go of materialism and just "be."
 We wanted time to appreciate the beauty in this world, have more time to be with those we love and just breathe and feel alive.
 Though we've known it was the right decision for us, we have never been more certain.
 In our lifestyle, we can grieve and celebrate my mom's life, find solace in spending time with others, find peace through music and, most importantly, let love fill us up every day without modern distractions.
 At a time that it would be easy to feel angry, cheated or bitter in this life - I feel peace, serenity and see beauty everywhere.